gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 - Initiator sends plain INIT (VTag=0), Responder replies INIT-ACK

 - Initiator sends COOKIE-ECHO using DTLS CHUNK encrypted with the Key tied to the Restart DCI

 - Responder replies with COOKIE-ACK using DTLS CHUNK encrypted with the Key tied to the Restart DCI

-- When User Data Traffic is moved on the new Traffic DCI, a new Restart DCI is handshaked and set for a future restart

-- User Data traffic is resumed on the Restart DCI until Initiator and Responder succesfully handshake a new Traffic DCI
+- Initiator sends handshakes for new Traffic DTLS connnection as well as new Restart DTLS connection.
+These DATA chunks will be protected by the restart DCI.

+- When the handshake for the a new traffic DTLS connection has been completed, i.e. VALIDATION has been reached the DCI used to protect any SCTP chunks is switched from the restart DCI to the new traffic DCI.

-User Data traffic MAY be initiated immediately after COOKIE-ECHO/COOKIE-ACK handshake using the current Restart DCI, that is even before a new Traffic DCI or a Restart DCI have been handshaked.
+User Data for any ULP traffic MAY be initiated immediately after COOKIE-ECHO/COOKIE-ACK handshake using the current Restart DCI, that is even before a new Traffic DCI or a Restart DCI have been handshaked.
 If a problem occurs before the new Restart DCI has been handshaked, the Association cannot be Restarted, thus it's RECOMMENDED the new Restart DCI to be handshaked as early as possible.

 # Parallel DTLS Rekeying {#parallel-dtls}